Interior Design

 Students also print 18X24 presentation boards and books using the pay-per-print system.

-The following data was collected using institutional records and alumni contact maintained by the office of institutional research, faculty in the department, and via personal communication and LinkedIn.
-Constant update of the data is recorded at the department level and this data was last updated in May 2024.
+The following data was collected using institutional records and alumni contact maintained by the office of alumni affairs, faculty in the department, and via personal communication and LinkedIn.
+Constant update of the data is recorded at the department level and this data was last updated in April 2026.

 Student Attrition and Retention: